Ku Klux Klan raid (Inglewood, California)

 Ku Klux Klan activities in Inglewood, California, were highlighted by the 1922 arrest and trial of 36 men, most of them masked, for a night-time raid on a suspected bootlegger and his family.
 The raid led to the shooting death of one of the culprits, an Inglewood police officer.
 A jury returned a "not guilty" verdict for all defendants who completed the trial.
-It was this scandal, according to the Los Angeles Times, that eventually led to the outlawing of the Klan in California.
+It was this scandal, according to the Los Angeles Times, that eventually led to a crackdown on the Klan in California.
 The Klan had a chapter in Inglewood as late as October 1931.